Analog quantum chemistry simulation: Supplementary Material

 \section{Supplementary Material}

-Here we provide details about the results and scalings stated in the main text.
-It is structured as follows: in Section~\ref{sec:atom} we describe the main effect of solving the quantum chemistry problem in a discrete lattice system rather than the continuum.
-We both explain the origin of the inequality (a) and give the details on how to plot Fig.~2 of the main text.
-In Section~\ref{sec:electronrepulsion} we explain how the effective Coulomb repulsion between fermions emerge in our simulator, and discuss the origin of the inequalities (b-e) in the main text.
-Finally, in Section~\ref{sec:molecule}, we discuss both how to optimally choose the simulator parameters to accurately obtain the $H_2$ molecular potential of Fig.~3, and the numerical method employed to obtain the data in the figure.
-Finally, in Section~\ref{sec:imperfections} we comment on possible experimental imperfections that may affect the expected behaviour of the simulator.
+{S\arabic{equation}} Here we provide details about the results and scalings stated in the main text.
+It is structured as follows.
+In Section~\ref{sec:atom}, we describe the main effect of solving the quantum chemistry problem in a discrete lattice rather than the continuum.
+We both explain the origin of the inequality (5), and give the details on how to plot Fig.~2 of the main text.
+In Section~\ref{sec:electronrepulsion} we explain how the effective Coulomb repulsion between fermions emerge in our simulator, and discuss the origin of the inequalities (8-11) presented in the main text.
+We finally devote Section~\ref{sec:molecule} to discuss both how to optimally choose the simulator parameters to accurately obtain the $H_2$ molecular potential of Fig.~3, and the numerical method employed to obtain the data in the figure.